Key to the Animals

 suspicion of the animal possibly picked up from other cultures.
 Pigs are

-eaten in areas influenced by China and wild pigs were hunted in Kodava and
+eaten in areas influenced by China, and where wild pigs were hunted

 The main meat eaten by Hindus is goat, which British conquerors were